Arunscape/CMPUT379/assignments/Assignment2/code/readme.md

 Congratulation, your mapreduce library is concurrency stable.

-Message, and I've run this a LOT of times.
+Message, and I've run this a LOT of times, even on death-incarnate.
+It takes about 3-5 minutes to run each death test, and there are 3 in test.sh, meaning about 9-15 minutes to run the entire death-incarnate test.
+This is significantly less than an hour.

 ## Synchronization primitives
 pthread mutexes and
 pthread condition variables,
 were used for synchronization.
 Nothing else was used

+for the threadpool, synchronization was trivial, we obtain a lock for the lines of code which modify the threadpool and unlock when finished.

+I struggled a bit with the condition variables though (see above)
 ## Library functions and global variables
 of course, the shared data structure is a global variable in mapreduce.h